insraq/insraq.github.com/_posts/2013-5-25-things-i-wish-i-were-told-about-angular-js.md

 3. When Angular.js will implicitly create a new `$scope`;
 4. How the events (`$scope.$on`, `$scope.$emit`, `$scope.$broadcast` work as a communication among scopes

-FYI, the answer to the following two questions are: for 1, you need `$scope.$apply()` and for 2, Angular.js creates a scope implicitly in `ng-repeat`.
+FYI, the answer to the two questions above are: for 1, you need `$scope.$apply()` and for 2, Angular.js creates a scope implicitly in `ng-repeat`.

 ## When You Manipulate DOM in Controller, Write Directives